 Remembering Frank G. Wisner (1938-2025)

-“Frank Wisner was a dedicated champion for I-House and a valued advisor for more than 25 years,” said I-House President Sebastian Fries.
+“Frank Wisner was a dedicated champion for I-House and a valued advisor,” said I-House President Sebastian Fries.
 “In times of global crises, from 9/11 to wars in Ukraine and Gaza, he was here to share his unique perspective and insights with generations of I-House residents.
 We will miss him greatly.”

-A full obituary ran in yesterday’s New York Times here and The Washington Post here.
+A full obituary ran in The New York Times here and The Washington Post here.

 Ambassador Wisner was elected to the I-House Board in 2001, and as Chairman in 2012.
 He and his wife Judy were familiar figures at the House throughout his chairmanship, and he fulfilled his role with positive energy and great expertise.
 From chairing board meetings and speaking at major events, to leading informal conversations with I-House residents over pizza or Indian food, he took delight in engaging with fellow trustees, residents, alumni and staff alike.

 Wisner’s affiliation with International House began with an introduction by former Chairman John C. Whitehead, who had worked with him as Deputy U.S. Secretary of State.
-He participated in a panel discussion at the Council on Foreign Relations as part of I-House’s 75th Anniversary programs in 1999, and addressed the community as a McCloy speaker in 2000.
+He participated in a panel discussion at the Council on Foreign Relations as part of I-House’s 75th Anniversary programs in April, 2000, and later that year addressed the community as a McCloy speaker to address the opportunities and challenges facing the next US administration.

 In 2001, at the invitation of Trustee Abby M. O’Neill, Ambassador Wisner was elected to the Board of Trustees, and then-president Donald L. Cuneo stated, “I-House is honored to have in this position an individual who has dedicated his entire professional career to global peace, international diplomacy and cross-cultural understanding.”